 Other significant concerns related to toxicity involve the potential for accidental intrathecal injection during epidural placement.
 Larger epidural doses injected into the intrathecal space can lead to a high spinal with symptoms of nausea, hypotension, and agitation and can lead to loss of consciousness (“total spinal”).
 Other symptoms may include urinary retention, backache, and hypoventilation secondary to thoracic or cervical spread.

-Management of chloroprocaine related toxicity (LAST) includes prompt recognition of the signs and symptoms and a multidisciplinary team to manage the potential consequences.
+Management of chloroprocaine related toxicity (LAST) includes prompt recognition of the signs and symptoms and an interprofessional team to manage the potential consequences.
 It is an emergency condition which requires the full attention of nurses, technicians, etc. to maintain the airway, seizures arrhythmias and possible cardiac arrest.